rjaksik/aex_microarray/README.md

 * **get_set_std.py** - calculates inter-proeset variance for each sample based on specified pgc_file

 The example usage of each application can be viewed by running the application without any parameters.

+## Acknowledgment:

+The creation of this software was supported by the Polish National Science Centre, grant No. 2016/23/D/ST7/03665.